UPPAALModelChecker/docs.uppaal.org/content/language-reference/system-description/declarations/external-functions.md

 A violation of a range of a bounded integer (either pass-by-reference or return) will cause a runtime error.

+## Resource Initialization and Release
+The library is loaded during document parsing and the library can be instructed to initialize and release its resources using [Special Functions](../functions/#special-functions).

 ## Defining External Library

 An external library can be compiled from C or C++ code and linked into a shared library.